abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 - Task 01: Restore the AdventureWorks2012 database into Azure SQL Managed instance - Azure Arc Using Kubectl.
 - Task 02: View Azure Arc Arc-enabled SQL-managed instance logs in Azure Portal.
-- Task 03: Monitor with Azure Data Studio.
-- Task 04: View the Visualization and metric using the Grafana graph

 ## Task 1: Restore the AdventureWorks2012 database into Azure SQL Managed instance - Azure Arc Using Kubectl